Saying No and the Stop Doing List

 - Resist the urge to feel guilty about saying no to things that detract from what you know you need to be doing.
 Don’t let anyone else make you feel guilty for doing what you (and your family) have decided is really important.

 - “Small” obligations, involvements, and commitments are rarely as small as advertised.
-If you are not sure whether to say yes or no to some opportunity, at least get all of the facts (not the “advertised version”), before committing.
+If you are not sure whether to say yes or no to some opportunity, at least get all the facts (not the “advertised version”), before committing.

 - Just because something is on sale, doesn’t mean you have to buy it.
-You may be saving 20% by buying it now, but you’re saving 100% by not buying it at all.
+You may save 20% by buying it now, but you’re saving 100% by not buying it at all.
 If you remind yourself of that truth, walking past sale racks of things you really don’t need at this moment becomes easier.

 A Video from Rachel Cruze